 I finally got around to making some vegan chocolate bars just in time for Halloween!
 These have a homemade gooey caramel, lots of roasted peanuts, and a cookie layer base you’re going to be obsessed with.
 You can call them vegan Snickers if you want.
 But I decided that I didn’t exactly copy a Snickers true to form, so it’s open to interpretation.
-But I can attest to eating many many many Snickers in my pre-vegan days and these vegan caramel peanut chocolate bars are 10000% better than the real thing.
+But I can attest to eating many many many Snickers in my pre-vegan days and these are 10000% better than the real thing.
 So there!

 Watch how I made them in the video below or keep scrolling for the recipe.